 Likely, the universe was made by mind, the God, if you will, if not, no matter, nothing at all.
-Before matter, information: before anything is made, idea, alike the programmer who enters code, alike the mechanic who conceives an engine, before all creation there is information, an idea which has no physical presence, yet physically presents itself in conception, formation of material into reality.
+Before matter, information: before anything is made, idea, alike the programmer who enters code, alike the mechanic who conceives an engine, before all creation there is information, an idea which has no physical presence, yet physically presents itself in conception, in formation of material into reality.
 The brain creates no thing at all, controls no thing at all, the brain is a sense organ stimulated by reality; the mind and soul are the body in whole.
-And what has this true theory to lend the artist: everything which is a thing, before it is a thing, in time.
+And what has this true theory to lend the Classive artist, William Girard: everything which is a thing, before it is a thing, in time.

 The Progressive, the Classive, structures that organize a World View.
 The Progressive: ancient, pre-Socratic, Milesian, a notion that all that is, is material, a material that might be air, fire, water, atom, quark; a notion that a pattern patterns change, evolving or devolving by random or organized selection; you know, the materialism of Thales and Demikritos, Darwin and Marx; matter in motion is all that exists, et cetera.
 Yet, you ask, “How does material come to be before material.”

 The Classive: classical, Platonic, Athenian, a notion that all that is, is of idea, immaterial, the essence of all material things.
 You will notice: the Progressive is a singularity of material; the Classive is a duality of material and idea (body and soul, if you will).
 You will agree, that before a thing can be, there must be an idea of the thing, a code imprinted by a maker, as in a computer program, as in the universe … before time, in the beginning, matter was an idea that came to exist by design.